m-wasiq-37/Bookshop-inventory-managment-system-CP-C-/README.md

 # Bookshop Inventory Management System CP (C++)

 A simple **Bookshop Inventory Management System** built using **C++**, designed for **Console Applications**.
-This project allows bookshops to manage their book records, track inventory, and perform basic operations like search, update, delete, and purchase.
+This project enables bookshops to manage their book records, track inventory, and perform basic operations such as searching, updating, deleting, and purchasing.

 ## Features